 NoteWe show the top 3 values for each property with the same sign as the overall anomaly.
-For exemple, if we are analysing a positive anomaly, we will show the top three positive values.
+For example, if we are analyzing a positive anomaly, we will show the top three positive values.
 Conversely, we will show the top three negative values for negative anomalies.

 NoteAlthough we only show the top 3 values for each property, the sum of all the property values' contributions is equal to the overall contribution (the navy-blue bar).